samyun/Ohio-Union-EMS-Autofill-Tool/README.md

     python3 ~/{...}/EMS\ Paperwork\ Tool/EMS_login.py

 ## To-Do
- - test with late events (ending 12:00 AM or later)
- - test with shift leads
  - make the js pulls faster
- - progress logging
- - skip events with no AV (why is this a thing?)
  - create easy to read file for setups